giorgiosironi/eris/README.md

 ```

 Eris also tries to shrink the input after a failure, giving you the simplest input that still fails the test.
 In this example, the original input was probably something like `562`, but Eris tries to make it smaller until the test became green again.
 The smallest value that still fails the test is the one presented to you.

+## Support

+Feel free to open issues on the [GitHub project](https://github.com/giorgiosironi/eris/issues) for support.